View basket (0 items $0.00)

 YogaUOnline: You have a course coming up on Yoga U Online that we’re very excited about, in which you are going more into this topic of kinesthetic intelligence, the various ways it impacts our health, and why it’s so important.
 Can you tell us a little bit more about the course and what you’ll be covering?

 Then, we will focus on the positive side: the kinds of things we can do with kinesthetic awareness.
 For example, what if we raised our kids to be intellectually intelligent, emotionally intelligent, and physically intelligent?
-It’s really quite rare: because kids haven’t had to think so much about the kinesthetic intelligence, they don’t move much.
-They don’t move, therefore they don’t feel, and therefore they can’t express complex feelings.
+It’s really quite rare: because kids haven’t had to think so much about kinesthetic intelligence, they don’t move much.
+They don’t move; therefore, they don’t feel, and therefore they can’t express complex feelings.

 Complex feelings are all grounded in your body – grief and anger and exaltation and delight.
 These are all things that happen in your body; they don’t happen exclusively in your mind.
 But if your body isn’t moving, a bundle of unprocessed emotions can get clogged.